College of Nursing

 - Post-DNP Pediatric Acute Care Nurse Practitioner Certificate Program

 The college's DNP program consistently ranks near the top of this important list of doctoral programs of nursing.
-For the current year, the college's DNP ranked No. 23.
+In 2025, the college's DNP is No. 14 among public universities nationwide.